MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/upgrade-Office-365-E4.md

 - Adm_O365
 - Adm_NonTOC
 - commerce
-ms.custom:
+ms.custom: customer-email
 search.appverid:
 - MET150
-description: "Learn how to upgrade from an Office 365 E4 subscription." ms.date: 08/12/2020
+description: "Learn how to upgrade from an Office 365 E4 subscription." ms.date: 08/14/2020
 ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Upgrade from an Office 365 E4 subscription

 This article steps you through the process of upgrading from an Office 365 E4 to a new subscription.
-For information about the options available when you upgrade from Office 365 E4, see [Options for Office 365 E4 customers]().
+For information about the options available when you upgrade from Office 365 E4, see [Important information for Office 365 E4 customers](important-information-e4.md).

 > [!IMPORTANT]
 > This article applies to Office 365 E4 subscriptions that were bought directly from Microsoft via credit card or invoice only.
 If your subscription was bought another way, such as through a partner or through the Volume Licensing Service Center, contact your Microsoft account representative or partner to help you upgrade plans.